Chayda/MechaCar_Statistical_Analysis/README.md

 The p-value of the Lot-3 test is 0.04168, which is below the significance value; meaning there is sufficient evidence to reject the null hypothesis.
 There is a statistical difference between the mean of Lot-3 and the population, indicating there is a problem with this lot.

 ## Study Design: MechaCar vs. Competition
+Study to determine if the MechaCar is more fuel-efficient and powerful on the highway than the top-five competitor models.
+If the MechaCar is more fuel-efficient than its competitors, it would be more appealing to customers (especially those who commute to work) as it would result in long-term savings on fuel.

+### METRICS:
+#### Fuel Efficiency -
+is a quantitative data type, measured in L/100 km; is the capacity of an engine to obtain energy from fuel.
+A fuel-efficient vehicle requires less fuel to go a certain distance.
+#### Horsepower -
+is a quantitative data type, measured in watts (unit of power); tells the power of an engine.
+Horsepower indicates performance of a vehicle, as an engine with more horsepower will accelerate more quickly, which is important for vehicles entering on-ramps on the highway.
+#### Price -
+is a quantitative data type, measured in CAD; the price of the MechaCar can be compared directly with the top 3 competitor models.

+### HYPOTHESIS:
+#### Null Hypothesis -
+If we collect metrics around highway fuel-efficiency and horsepower for the MechaCar and its top 5 competitors there is no difference between the highway fuel-efficiency of the MechaCar vs the competitor models.
+#### Alternative Hypothesis -
+If we collect metrics around highway fuel-efficiency and horsepower for the MechaCar and its top 5 competitors, then on average the highway fuel-efficiency (L per 100 km) should be significantly higher than the competitor models.

+### STATISTICAL TESTS:
+#### Multiple Linear Regression -
+for fuel-efficiency vs horsepower and price– to see if there’s a relationship between horsepower and highway fuel efficiency for each model.
+This test will determine how much variance in the dependent variable (highway fuel efficiency) is accounted for in a linear combination of independent variables (horsepower and price).
+#### t-Tests -
+for each: MechaCar, and all five competitor models to determine if there is a statistical difference in the mean of the sample distribution and the mean of the population distribution by looking at the p-values to determine where they fall in regards to a significance value of 0.05.

+### DATA REQUIREMENTS:
+Collection of data (or sample data) from MechaCar and its top-5 competitor models, gathering data regarding characteristics such as distance travelled, highway fuel efficiency, horsepower of vehicle, and price.